Blog

 Silverdale: A Prime Location for Retirement Living

-The Botanic Silverdale is situated in a prime location on the stunning Hibiscus Coast, an area celebrated for its warm climate, breathtaking beaches, walking trails, and serene East Coast beauty.
+The Botanic in Silverdale is situated in a prime location on the stunning Hibiscus Coast, an area celebrated for its warm climate, breathtaking beaches, walking trails, and serene East Coast beauty.

 The Botanic’s location offers Residents the very best of both worlds: a peaceful resort-style retirement immersed in nature and close to the sea, but it is also a short and easy drive to central Auckland, or the northern holiday destinations of Matakana, Omaha, Mangawhai, Keri Keri, and the magical Bay of Islands.